Multiple Split Methods

 Useful Options

-New: Preserve Structure.Ensures that each split file has the same structure as the source XML.
+Preserve Structure.Creates split files having the same structure as the source XML.
+Helps ensure XML schema validity.

 Header Element.
 Includes the